David Bedford, author of ‘The Country of Liverpool’, breaks down how the city became to be known as ‘Nashville of the North’ in the mid-20th century.

 Nashville of England

-It was a frontier town in the West, affected by the American Civil War.
+There was a frontier town in the West, affected by the American Civil War.
 There were cowboys in saloons singing songs of the lives of those men on the railroads and the prairies.
 It saw Buffalo Bill, Sioux Indians and Annie Oakley; Gene Autrey, Roy Rogers and Trigger, and was at the heart of country music.
 This was Nashville: not in Tennessee, but the Nashville of England; the Nashville of the North: Liverpool.

 The Beatles and Merseybeat